 Last but not least, note the technical details of LinkedIn cover photos.
 Your cover photo should be 1584px x 396px and should be a JPG, PNG, or GIF file.

-Instead, your LinkedIn headline should not only communicate your “true north” (area of expertise), your industry, and your uniqueness (why you’re special); it should also catch people’s attention.
+Instead, your headline for LinkedIn should not only communicate your “true north” (area of expertise), your industry, and your uniqueness (why you’re special); it should also catch people’s attention.

 Conveying all the above is no easy feat considering you only get 120 characters for your headline.